oceanbase/awesome-oceanbase-mcp/src/oceanbase_mcp_server/README.md

     "You work in Shanghai and primarily use Python for development."
 ```

-**🎯 Memory System Benefits**:
+**🎯 Memory System Benefits:**
 - ✅ **Cross-Session Continuity** - No need to reintroduce yourself
 - ✅ **Intelligent Semantic Search** - Understands related concepts and context
 - ✅ **Personalized Experience** - AI truly "knows" your preferences
 - ✅ **Automatic Capture** - Important information saved without manual effort
-## Examples
+## 📚 Examples

-Below are some examples demonstrating the capabilities of Oceanbase MCP Server.
+Below are some examples demonstrating the capabilities of OceanBase MCP Server:

 ### Example 1: Listing Tables
 Question:
 ```plaintext